Kokowääh

 Kokowääh is a 2011 German film directed by Til Schweiger.
 It was released in German-speaking countries (Germany, Austria, South Tyrol and Switzerland) on 3 February 2011.
 The film stars Til Schweiger, his daughter Emma Schweiger, Jasmin Gerat and Samuel Finzi.
 Another of Schweiger's daughters, Luna Schweiger, makes a small appearance in the film.
 Kokowääh is an onomatopoetic depiction of the French pronunciation of coq au vin.
 A sequel, Kokowääh 2, was released on 7 February 2013 with Schweiger having returned as director, co-writer and producer.

 Plot

 Kokowääh is set in Berlin and Potsdam.
-The plot concerns the travails of Henry (Til Schweiger), an established author of fiction, who must deal with the emergence of his eight-year-old natural daughter Magdalena (Emma Schweiger), the previously unknown product of a one-night indiscretion in Stockholm.
-In the meantime, he is also working on the adaptation of a famous best–selling novel and reconciling with his ex–girlfriend Katharina (Jasmin Gerat), with whom he is working on the adaptation.
-Little Magdalena, still in the state of shock, loves her foster father Tristan (Samuel Finzi) more than the biological one.
+The plot concerns the travails of Henry (Til Schweiger), an established screenwriter, who must deal with the emergence of his eight-year-old natural daughter Magdalena (Emma Schweiger), the previously unknown product of a one-night indiscretion in Stockholm.
+In the meantime, he is working on the adaptation of a famous best–selling novel written by his ex–girlfriend Katharina (Jasmin Gerat), with whom he is working on the adaptation.
+Magdalena, still in the state of shock, loves her adoptive father Tristan (Samuel Finzi) more than the biological one.
+As Henry and Magdalena's relationship continues, Henry learns to work with Tristan to parent her while the mother is working in New York.
 Throughout the film, Henry and Magdalena build a close relationship, which he eventually describes in his script "Kokowääh" (referring to the French meal "Coq au vin").
+Henry sends his script to Katharina in an attempt to recoup, the script ending with them getting married.
+They meet again after she reads it, and get together at Magdalena's request.
+Eventually all four of the adults become friends and all help raise Magdalena.